splunk/observability-workshop/docs/module8/hotrod-eks.md

     [✔]  EKS cluster "EKS-APP-DEV" in "us-east-1" region is ready
     ```

-!!! note
-    You can ignore the error about `unable to write kubeconfig` as we address this in the next step.

 This may take some time (10-15 minutes).
 Ensure you see your cluster active in AWS EKS console before proceeding.

+!!! note
+    You can ignore the error about `unable to write kubeconfig` as we address this below.

 Once complete update your `kubeconfig` to allow `kubectl` access to the cluster: